databrary/www/databrary/input/pages/resources/responsibilities/institutions.md

 <!-- # Disclaimer

-nancy will send standard indemnifacation language Investigators understand that Databrary, New York University, The Pennsylvania State University, and the relevant funding agencies bear no responsibility for the use of Databrary or the information contained within it.
+nancy will send standard indemnifacation language to put here

+Investigators understand that Databrary, New York University, The Pennsylvania State University, and the relevant funding agencies bear no responsibility for the use of Databrary or the information contained within it.
 Investigators indemnify and render harmless Databrary, New York University, and The Pennsylvania State University against any actions at law or in equity or in similar courts of any jurisdictions arising from violations of any point in this user guide. -->